LewisTrundle/tactihelm-l5project/user-study/participant-brief.md

-# Investigating Vibrotactile Distance Encodings: Participant Brief
+# TactiHelm User Study: Participant Brief

 Hi!
-Thank you for volunteering to be part of our user-study for our Tactihelm project.
+Thank you for volunteering to be part of the user-study for our Tactihelm project.

 **What is Tactihelm?**
 Tactihelm is a smart-helmet which provides vibrotactile feedback to a cyclist warning them of an approaching vehicle.
 The helmet connects to a bike radar, attached to the rear of a users bike.
 The radar detects the approaching vehicle and communicates this information to the helmet.
 The helmet uses this information to activate the vibrational motors inside the helmet - activating them in some pattern, from which the cyclist can interpret information about the approaching vehicle.